 Raphaelson recommends that tenants of New York apartment buildings report defective elevators, or other unsafe conditions in their buildings, to The New York City Housing Authority.

-We have recovered significant compensation for the injuries, future economic loss, and other damages suffered by our clients in construction accidents.
+We have recovered significant compensation for the injuries, future economic loss, and other damages suffered by our clients with defective products.
 We work closely with accident victims’ family members to develop compelling arguments for damages after fatalities due to negligence.

-Please call 212-268-3222 or complete a case review form today to schedule a free consultation.
-You will not owe attorneys’ fees until we recover compensation for you after a construction elevator accident.
+Please call 212-268-3222 to schedule a free consultation.
+You will not owe attorneys’ fees until we recover compensation for you after a construction elevator accident or other elevator injury.

 Located in Midtown-Manhattan (across from Penn Station), we represent injured individuals in all five boroughs of New York City, including the Bronx, Brooklyn, Manhattan, Queens, and Staten Island, NY.